Confidential & Secure 214-292-6552

 Oroville - California

 Oroville (Oro, Spanish for "Gold" and Ville, French for "town") is the county seat of Butte County, California, United States.
-The population of the city was 15,506 at the 2010 census, up from 13,004 in the 2000 census.
-Following the 2018 Camp Fire that destroyed much of the town of Paradise, the population of Oroville increased as many people who lost their homes relocated to nearby Oroville.
-In 2020, the 2020 census recorded the population of Oroville at 20,042.
-Oroville is considered the gateway to Lake Oroville and Feather River recreational areas.
-The Berry Creek Rancheria of Maidu Indians of California is headquartered in Oroville.
+Its population was 15,506 at the 2010 census, up from 13,004 in the 2000 census.
+After the 2018 Camp Fire that destroyed much of the town of Paradise, Oroville's population increased as many people who lost their homes moved there.

 Oroville